-Freedom Mortgage, which is owned and controlled by Mr. Middleman, owns the mortgage servicing rights or MSRs on, and is the primary servicer of, the mortgage loans underlying our investments in Excess MSRs.
+Freedom Mortgage owns the mortgage servicing rights or MSRs on, and is the primary servicer of, the mortgage loans underlying our investments in Excess MSRs.
 Freedom Mortgage also retains the remaining participation interests in the Excess MSRs in those mortgage loans.
-We do not have any servicing duties, advance obligations or liabilities associated with servicing the mortgage loans.
+We do not have any servicing duties, advance obligations or liabilities associated with servicing those mortgage loans.
 Freedom Mortgage also replenishes our participation interest in the Excess MSRs on the underlying mortgage loans when those mortgage loans are refinanced by Freedom Mortgage through its retail channel through the recapture provisions applicable to each purchase.